30 June 2015

 Crayon art

-Almost every surface inside this rue des Beaux-Arts gallery including the front door is covered in the scribblings of toddlers.
+Almost every surface inside this rue des Beaux-Arts gallery including the front door is covered in scribblings.

-At the reception: helium balloons, home-made lemonade, cookies.
+At the reception: helium balloons, home-made lemonade, cookies - for adults

 26 June 2015